UniversalDependencies/docs/treebanks/pl_pud/index.md

 PUD-PL consists of 1000 Polish sentences (18,384 tokens) in the same order as in the PUD treebanks in other languages.
 Morpho-syntactic annotations were automatically predicted by [COMBO](https://github.com/360er0/COMBO) trained on Polish Dependency Bank 2.0 and then manually corrected.
-Finally, the trees were converted into the UD trees using the same converting procedure as in the case of the PDB-UD treebank.
+Finally, the trees were converted into the UD trees using the same conversion procedure as in the case of the PDB-UD treebank.
 The annotation schema of PUD-PL is thus the same as in the Polish PDB-UD treebank.
 459 PUD-PL trees contain enhanced edges.

 ## Acknowledgments

+We want to thank all contributors to the Polish Parallel UD treebank, as well as the supporting and founding institutions:

+* The development of the PDB-UD treebank (v2.18) was funded by the Polish Ministry of Science and Higher Education as part of the investment in the [CLARIN-PL](https://clarin-pl.eu//) research infrastructure (CLARIN Quintus, grant number: 2024/WK/01).
+* This work was supported by COST Action CA21167 - Universality, diversity and idiosyncrasy in language technology ([UniDive](https://unidive.lisn.upsaclay.fr)).
+* The development of the PDB-UD treebank (v2.13) was funded by Digital Research Infrastructure for the Arts and Humanities DARIAH-PL (project no. POIR.04.02.00-00-D006/20-00).
-The development of the PDB-UD treebank was founded by the Polish Ministry of Science and Higher Education as part of the investment in the CLARIN-PL research infrastructure.
-The development of the PUD-PL treebank (v2.13) was founded by Digital Research Infrastructure for the Arts and Humanities DARIAH-PL (project no. POIR.04.02.00-00-D006/20-00).
+* The development of the PDB-UD treebank (v2.5) was funded by the Polish Ministry of Science and Higher Education as part of the investment in the CLARIN-PL research infrastructure.

 ## References